Didida1018/CacheReach/README.txt

 u: v_1, v_2, v_3....#

 Query File Format:
-Each line contains a query
-u,v,result
+This format is consistent across most reachability algorithms.
+Each line contains three parameters: u, v, and Reach.
+Here, Reach indicates whether v is reachable from u, and it is used to verify the correctness of the query results.
-Where result = 0 indicates v is unreachable from u Where result = 1 indicates v is reachable from u
+Where Reach = 0 indicates v is unreachable from u Where Reach = 1 indicates v is reachable from u

 Sample usage:
 ./CacheReach ./example/agrocyc.gra  -i ./example/agrocyc.index -q ./example/agrocyc.txt